angelaxie2015/ReactProj/README.md

 <br>"" || "Dog"  ==>   // "Dog"
 <br>"Cat" || "Dog" ==> // "Cat"

+empty string is falsy
+any number other than 0 is truthy

 ## Issues

 As of 12/19 npm does not support global installs.